-Homemade Corn Tortillas are so incredibly easy to make and you need a whopping 3 ingredients!
-They're soft, pliable, and can be turn into your favorite Mexican dishes or enjoyed all by themselves.
-They are tender and have a perfectly wonderful corn flavor that blows anything store bought out of the water.
+Homemade Corn Tortillas are so incredibly easy to make and you only need a whopping 3 ingredients!
+They're soft, pliable, so delicious, and can be turn into your favorite Mexican dishes or enjoyed all by themselves!

 Let's get started!